ignoreintuition/v-chart-plugin/README.md

 Vue.use(Chart);
 ```

-Within your component you will need to include an object in your data for the title and datapoints to pass to the component
+Within your component you will need to include an object in your title, selector, width, height, and datapoints to pass to the component

 ```JavaScript
 export default {